-Figure 3.9 indicates the areas of peat cutting observed using aerial imagery.
+Major settlement of silt is more likely in low gradient reaches of rivers as this material consists of very fine particles.
+Figure 3.10 indicates the areas of peat cutting observed using aerial imagery.

-Figure 3.9 Areas of Peat Cutting within the Owencarrow Catchment
+Figure 3.10 Areas of Peat Cutting within the Owenriff Catchment

-Peat cutting is evident throughout the catchment, but most significantly, it occurs within the vicinity of the pearl mussel populations at the downstream end.
-These areas of peat cutting are of key concern in terms of potential impact to the pearl mussels.
+Peat cutting is evident throughout the Owenriff catchment, but most significantly, it occurs within the vicinity of the Pearl Mussel populations as indicated by Figure 3.10.
+These areas of peat cutting are of key concern in terms of potential impact to the Pearl Mussels.

-Figure 3.11 focuses on an example of a specific area where peat cutting adjacent to pearl mussel stretches is evident and drainage directly to the river takes place (refer to Figure 3.6 for overview location).
-The lack of riparian zone increases the probability of excessive sediment run-off to the river.
+Figure 3.11 focuses on the specific area where peat cutting adjacent to Pearl Mussel stretches is evident and drainage directly to the river takes place.
+This exacerbates the sediment run-off problem by providing channels for rain water, thereby transporting heavy sediment loads to the river.
+Furthermore, the lack of riparian zone increases the probability of excessive sediment run-off to the river.

-Figure 3.10 Detailed aerial imagery showing extent of peat extraction
+Figure 3.11 Detailed aerial imagery showing extent of peat extraction